»Our institutions are failing because they are failing to scale.«

 »Don’t just follow the trend. […] it’s good to think in terms of the physics approach of first principles.
 Which is, rather than reasoning by analogy, you boil things down to the most fundamental truths you can imagine and you reason up from there.«

-A both simple and elegant innovation concept for Bitcoin, the technically probably most secure digital money system, was published in 2008 under the pseudonym Satoshi Nakamoto, which in its implementation proved to be highly robust even against the most powerful attackers.
-The »honey badger of money« is probably the most attractive, but also the most insurmountable honeypot for hackers and enjoys the best of health despite countless attacks and obituaries: simple empirical dominance regularly beats symbolism and opinionated value judgement discussions.
+A both simple and elegant innovation concept was published in 2008 under the pseudonym Satoshi Nakamoto: Bitcoin, probably the most secure digital money system.
+Its implementation has proved highly robust, even against the most powerful attackers.
+The »honey badger of money« is probably the most attractive — and at the same time the most insurmountable — honeypot for hackers, and remains in excellent health despite countless attacks and obituaries.
+Here again, simple empirical dominance consistently outperforms symbolism and value-laden debates.
+Bitcoin has the potential for disruption on the greatest conceivable scale: after all, money is a fundamental pillar of economic and social systems.

 »History isn’t continuous.
 Decades go by when nothing happens, and then decades happen in weeks, and we’re living through that period of change right now.